purpleidea/flabbergast/kws-vm.md

 #### Create Frame
 Create an empty frame.

-    r : Frame = frame_new(context : List, container : Frame)
+    r : Frame = frame_new(context : Context, container : Frame)

 #### Create Frame (Numeric)
 Create a frame containing integral numbers, over the range specified, assigned to keys from 1 to the number of items, translated through `string_ordinal`.

-    r : Frame = frame_new_through(context : List, container : Frame, start : Int, end : Int)
+    r : Frame = frame_new_through(context : Context, container : Frame, start : Int, end : Int)

 #### Set Item in Frame (Any)
 Add an attribute in a frame.
 If the name is already present in the frame, an error occurs.

     frame_set(frame : Frame, name : Str, value : Any)

-#### Set Item in Frame (Function)
+#### Set Item in Frame (Definition)
 Add an attribute in a frame.
 If the name is already present in the frame, an error occurs.

-    frame_set(frame : Frame, name : Str, value : Function)
+    frame_set(frame : Frame, name : Str, value : Definition)

-Result of the function will be added to the frame, not the frame itself.
-The VM is must not schedule the function until the frame becomes visible by being returned or used in a lookup or iteration operation.
+Result of the definition will be added to the frame, not the frame itself.
+The VM is must not schedule the future for the definition until the frame becomes visible by being returned or used in a lookup or iteration operation.

-When executed, the function will receive, as arguments, a context containing `frame` prepended to the context provided during the frame's creation, `frame` as the self frame, and the container frame provided during the frame's creation.
+When executed, the definition will receive, as arguments, a context containing `frame` prepended to the context provided during the frame's creation, `frame` as the self frame, and the container frame provided during the frame's creation.

 ### Template Operations
 For all operations, the names provided must be valid Flabbergast identifiers.